 NSW Coastal Council

-The NSW Coastal Council's role is to provide independent and expert advice on coastal issues to the Minister administering the Coastal Management Act 2016.
+The NSW Coastal Council's role is to provide expert advice on coastal matters to the minister administering the Coastal Management Act 2016.

-The NSW Coastal Council provides independent and expert advice on matters relating to the Minister's functions under the Act, and in relation to the development and implementation of coastal management programs by local councils.
+The NSW Coastal Council provides expert advice on matters relating to the minister's functions under the Act, and in relation to the development and implementation of coastal management programs by local councils.

-The Coastal Council may, at the Minister's request, provide advice to another public authority on matters relating to coastal management.
+The NSW Coastal Council may, at the minister's request, provide advice to another public authority on matters relating to coastal management, or conduct a performance audit of the implementation of a coastal management program of a local council.

 Composition of the NSW Coastal Council

-The NSW Coastal Council is appointed under section 24 of the Coastal Management Act 2016.
+The NSW Coastal Council is established under section 24 of the Coastal Management Act 2016.

 The members of the NSW Coastal Council are:

-• Grahame Byron, (nominated by the Minister administering the Marine Estate Management Act 2014 and a member of the Marine Estate Expert Knowledge Panel)
+Mr Grahame Byron (nominated by the Minister administering the Marine Estate Management Act 2014 and a member of the Marine Estate Expert Knowledge Panel).

 Coastal Council work program

-The Coastal Council publishes information on its activities relevant to a range of issues to do with the planning and implementation of Coastal Management Programs.
-The information is updated regularly for the benefit of coastal practitioners and the community following the progress of the Council's work program.
+The NSW Coastal Council publishes information on its activities relevant to a range of matters to do with the preparation and implementation of coastal management programs.
+The information is updated regularly for the benefit of coastal practitioners and the community following the progress of the council's work program.

 Coastal Council meetings